RalphDesmangles/sccmhunter/admin.md

 ### Description

 The get_device command will query the site server for a provided hostname.
 If the request is the first time the host has been queried, the data is pulled from the API.
-Otherwise, the results are stored in a local database to avoid unnecessary queires.
+Otherwise, the results are stored in a local database to avoid unnecessary queries.
 ### Usage

 get_device [hostname]